-Disclaimer: Babcock LDP makes every effort to ensure that the information in this document is accurate and up to date.
+Disclaimer: Devon Education Services (DES) makes every effort to ensure that the information in this document is accurate and up to date.
 If errors are brought to our attention, we will correct them as soon as practicable.
-Nevertheless, Babcock LDP and its employees cannot accept responsibility for any loss, damage or inconvenience caused as a result of reliance on any content in this publication
+Nevertheless, DES and its employees cannot accept responsibility for any loss, damage or incorporate acceptance acceptance and acceptance acceptance in this publication.